SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 In 1688 Louis the XIV, King of France ordered that the earth of the Rhine Valley be burned.
 The only castle to survive was the Marksburg.
 History tells us that the Elector Wilhelm stood on the walls of his castles at Mannheim and counted in one day, twenty three villages on fire.

+That any church and court records, somehow managed to survive the ravages ia a miracle.
+This disturbance or feudal conflict is part of what inspired the people to leave the Rhineland.
+In addition to which the rulers of the individual German states, burdened their subjects with unreasonable taxes and forced military service.
 Of course there were also the " Golden Books " , written by various good doers, such as the Rev Kocherthal, a German Lutheran pastor.
 The books prepared on the most part from hearsay evidence, extolled the life in a new land, the Island of the Carolines.
 They told of a land without taxes, free transportation to get there, and that farming tools would be provided to till the rich land.
 It was propaganda at its best and behind the scheme was the government of England.

 England was the protector of the Protestant cause in Europe.
 Queen Anne came to the throne in 1702, and the War with the Spanish Succession began in 1707.
 England attempted to secure religious rights and civil rights for Protestants on the Continent.
-Queen Anne’s consort was a Lutheran, who had brought many of his co-religionists to England.
-Under Queen Anne’s influence , the government of the time recruited and proposed to finance the Palatine emigration to America.
+Queen Anne's consort was a Lutheran, who had brought many of his co-religionists to England.
+Under Queen Anne's influence , the government of the time recruited and proposed to finance the emigration to America.

 It was decided that the newly appointed governor to New York would sail in 1710 with 2,800 Palatines, they were to be transported in 11 ships .
 The trip down the Rhine took from 4 to 6 weeks.
 Boats didn't move on the Sabbath nor on holidays, there were 36 customs houses to pass and tolls to pay at each.
 At each toll, the cargo was inspected, at the major points every thing had to be unloaded, those who chose to follow this route were taxed in various forms and many arrived penniless at Rotterdam.

-The Palatines, however flooded Rotterdam by the thousands in the spring of 1709.
+The Palatines however flooded Rotterdam by the thousands in the spring of 1709.
 They filled inns, houses, they camped on beaches in reed shacks and in the open air without shelter.
 They weren't expected in these numbers and were not welcomed.
 Food and shelter hadn't been provided and there was no transportation to England.
 Finally ships that were transporting military troops to the Continent were used to transport the Palatines to England on their return trips.
 England itself was caught unawares.
 The English gouvernment had instigated the mass exodus, but had not prepared for the number of people who wanted to take advantage of the offer in the new lands.
 Once again the people were crushed together in barns, tents and on shipboard, awaiting what would be the hellish trip to New York.

 Those of the Catholic faith who had left the Rhineland were given the opportunity to convert or to be sent back., many were simply sent back, of those Protestant who arrived some 3000 of then were sent to Ireland against their desire